Arjun-G-Ravi/Non-AI-Notes/02_Artificial_Intelligence_Theory/02_Searching.md

+# Searching
-The common techniques to problem solving by AI are:
+The common techniques to problem solving with AI are:
 - Search algorithms
 - Knowledge representation and reasoning
-- Machine Learning( + NLP + CV)
+- Machine Learning(NLP + CV)
 - Expert systems
 - Genetric Algorithms, etc.

 # Search Algorithms
 General Purpose search algorithm can be classified into two:
  1. Uninformed search: Search where we have no information about the search space.
  2. Informed search: There is some sort of guidance to aid the search.
+This information will help us to form a heuristic, that will aid the search process.

 # Problem solving
 - Goal formulation, based on the current situation and the agent’s performance measure, is the first step in problem solving.